PeterCamilleri/CX16/docs/proc_grammar.md

 cterm       &rarr; cfactor (("*" | "/" | "%" | "and") cfactor)*
 cfactor     &rarr; number | string | c_ident | ("(" constant ")") | ("not" cfactor)
             -- c_ident must be a constant either predefined or previously defined in the code.
+            -- data types and operators must be compatible.

 expressions &rarr; expression ("," expression)* expression  &rarr; phrase (relop phrase)?